-GAM 300 - Project III (5 Cr.)
+GAM 300 Project III (5 Cr.)

-Prerequisite(s): CS 200, CS 260, CS 280, GAM 200, & PHY 200
+Prerequisite(s): CS 200, CS 260, CS 280, GAM 250, & PHY 200

-This project is divided into two semesters and focuses on the creation of an advanced real-time game/simulation with 3D hardware-accelerated graphics for the PC platform.
-RTIS students will work together on teams of three to five members and implement technical features such as networking, artificial intelligence, and physics.
-All projects must be written with a core of C/C++ code and cannot use middleware such as pre-existing physics engines, networking engines, etc. In addition, students will continue to learn about effective team communication, planning, documentation, play-testing, and iterative software development techniques.
+This project is divided into two semesters and focuses on the creation of an advanced real-time game or simulation with hardware-accelerated graphics.
+BSCS students work together on teams of three to five members and implement technical features, such as networking, artificial intelligence, and physics.
+All projects must be written with a core of C++ code and cannot use middleware, such as pre-existing physics engines, networking engines, etc. Additional topics may include advanced software architecture, 3D art pipelines, building content tools, and advanced team dynamics.

-GAM 350 - Project III (5 Cr.)
+GAM 350 Project III (5 Cr.)